BinaryAnalysisPlatform/bap-toolkit-manager/README.md

 `bap-toolkit` provides an easy way to run `bap` against variety of artifacts and analysis.
 Underneath of the hood `bap-toolkit` is an extra layer for docker containers, so there is no need to install `bap` manually or to know what arguments feed to the docker.
-Also, `bap-toolkit` has no complex dependecies neither from `bap` nor from other libraries, that makes it easy to install it itself.

-Also `bap-toolkit` provides a friendly way to observe the results of the analysis.
+`bap-toolkit` provides a friendly way to observe the results of the analysis.
-Those, if the analysis produce an incidents file, then an html report will be stored in the `results.html` file.
+Thus, if the analysis produce an incidents file, then an html report will be stored in the `results.html` file.

 ## Build and install